The Dangers in My Heart: Main

 A middle school boy who has chūnibyō tendencies.
 He loves spending time reading books in the library, where he and Anna first met.
 Initially, Kyotaro had delusions of killing Anna and making her corpse his alone, but they are replaced by romantic affection as he spends more time around her.
 He can be quite perceptive in social situations but often fails to pick up on other social cues due to his lack of communication skills and low self-esteem.
 Aside from his macabre interests, he is also a fan of manga and anime such as Baki, Beastars, and Re:Zero.
-In the latter case he keeps the character Rem as the profile image for his Line account.
+In the latter case, he keeps the character Rem as the profile image for his Line account.
 Prior to middle school, he won a number of first-place awards for essays, a poster drawing, an independent research project, etc.

-Horie stated that at the audition stage he thought Ichikawa will probably be played by a female actor, so when he was chosen, he was confused.
-To get as close as possible to the voice of a real teenage boy, he watched videos of elementary school boys on YouTube.